 - 1. Perform routine medical assessment - 2.
 If patient is unable to speak and is conscious - a.
 Perform abdominal thrusts until the foreign body is expelled or the victim becomes unconscious. - 3.
 If patient is unconscious - a.
 Perform CPR per current AHA guidelines - 4.
 [EMR] Consider use of non-powered manual suction device for the removal of foreign body airway obstruction.
 See LifeVac Procedure. - 5.
 [EMT] If unable to ventilate consider direct laryngoscopy and removal with Magill forceps - 6.
 [Paramedic] If unsuccessful in removing foreign body or relieving upper airway obstruction - a.
-See Needle Cricothyroidotomy Guideline - 7.
-[CCP] If unsuccessful in removing foreign body or relieving upper airway obstruction - a.
 For adult patients, see Surgical Cricothyroidotomy Guideline - b.
 For pediatric patients (< 10 y/o), see Needle Cricothyroidotomy Guideline